 A bus will take you for a drive through beautiful Logan Canyon where you’ll saddle up for a horseback ride through the Bear River Mountain Range with spectacular scenery.
 No experience is necessary for this guided ride.
 After the ride you’ll head to the Overlook for a stunning view of the turquoise waters of Bear Lake.
-You’ll munch on delicious sandwiches and a mouthwatering fresh raspberry shake.
+You’ll enjoy a Hawaiian picnic and a mouthwatering fresh raspberry shake.
 Transportation and dinner included.

 Price: $55 (maximum of 28)

 Learn more about local lore and history with Mountain Man and historian Cody Merchant.
 Take a short drive with Cody as your guide through Logan Canyon to a beautiful campground situated near the Logan River.
 There Cody will tell you historical stories, and maybe you’ll hear a few tall tales as well.
 You might even learn what the “Cache” in “Cache Valley” refers to.
 You will also enjoy a catered cookout with BBQ ribs, chicken and delicious sides while relaxing around a campfire.
 Transportation and dinner included.

 Pickleville Playhouse Dinner Theatre

 Take a trip through the pristine Logan Canyon to Pickleville Playhouse located on the shores of beautiful Bear Lake.
 You’ll eat a hearty dinner at “Bandito’s Wild West Grill,” then sit back and enjoy the musical comedy “Seven Brides for Seven Brothers” at the historic Pickleville Playhouse.
 Transportation and dinner included.